 Qualitative Studies: In-depth analysis of selected discussion groups on given subjects or concepts.

-Please notice that the European Commission is (also retroactively) publishing comprehensive volumes of tables for all Eurobarometer through the EU Open Data Portal.
+Please note that the European Commission is (also retroactively) publishing comprehensive volumes of tables for all Eurobarometer through the EU Open Data Portal.
 These volumes include the breakdown of (almost) all variables by all countries and by selected demographics.

 The European Commission also provides access to aggregated results for Eurobarometer standard trends.
 Eurobarometer Interactive includes some 50 long trends which are selectable across time and countries and allows for viewing or exporting tables, line/culumn charts or maps.